The STRONGs of Ulster, Ireland, Chapter 10

 Brian's material also covered other sections of our study including the coloured photo of our g-grandfather: Robert in Belfast, the clue to where our family came from .....
 Knocknancy (sic), various early Robert William STRONG interviews: Emigration, newspaper article on Joseph STRONG: Joseph.
 In addition I was most fortunate in corresponding with William Aberdare STRONG's niece, Olive LOWE (née STEEN)… d.
 30 Jun 2006, who brought the first hand information of an earlier generation.

-Paul Kennedy kindly spent much time with me discussing the downfall of Joseph Lane STRONG's CW&S company subsequent to Joe's retirement.
+Now, specifically on this chapter and the life of Joseph Lane STRONG and his family… Paul Kennedy kindly spent much time with me discussing the downfall of Joseph Lane STRONG's CW&S company subsequent to Joe's retirement.
 I was glad that Paul definitely showed that Joe could not be implicated in any way with these events.
+Melissa Pilbeam has been a great correspondent concerning the death of Joe's brother-in-law Vincent Herbert GRIFFITHS, arising from her research into the NZ air force graves near her home in England.
+See her photo here.

 The Story Continues